SOFTINUX/Base/Readme.md

 You can also execute from root solution folder with this command `dotnet run --project WebApplication\WebApplication.csproj`

 After that, the application is available on http://localhost:64900/

+#### 7. Add the first user (demo user)
+With Postman (or the program of your choice) make a POST request to this urls: http://localhost:64900/dev/seed/CreateUser

+(with curl: `curl -i -X POST http://localhost:64900/dev/seed/CreateUser`)

+This will create the demo user with general permissions.

+#### 8. Login
+user: johndoe@softinux.com
+password: 123_Password

 ## Implement your own extension
 ### Add a new project